“Dance is the hidden language of the soul.” —Martha Graham

 Since 1993, KP has been wowing its audiences with its dynamic and dramatic traditional Filipino dance interpretations complemented by its authentic and brilliant costuming and fiery live musical accompaniment.

 Under the continuing direction of Romero, Kababayang Pilipino continues to push the boundaries - taking what is essentially folk, then making it contemporary and relevant.

-Romero added, “It is (usually) easier to not communicate what we really feel inside, or to say what we think others want to hear.
+Romero added, “It is (usually) easier to not communicate what we really feel inside or to say what we think others want to hear.
 I firmly believe that ‘Tatak’ is who we are as artists today, 25 years later.
 It’s not a guarantee, but it’s my feeling that you will like what we have to say.”

 After a strong anniversary performance, it may be an understatement to say that truly KP had solidified their ‘Tatak’ in the community.
-No doubt that with 25 solid years, they truly are one of the most formidable premiere Philippine folk dance companies in Canada.
+No doubt that with 25 solid years, they truly are one of the most formidable premier Philippine folk dance companies in Canada.